 Q: Which student academic levels are eligible to participate in the internship program?

 A: The program is geared toward full-time undergraduate students currently enrolled in a four- year college or university.
 Students must be rising sophomores, juniors, or seniors (in the 2022-2023 academic year) who have received a Pell grant within the 2021-2022 academic year.
-Seniors graduating in May 2022 are not eligible to apply, but those who are returning to classes in Fall 2022 are.
+Seniors graduating in May 2022 are not eligible to apply, but those who are returning to classes in Fall 2022 are eligible to apply.

 Q: What is the federal Pell grant?
 How do I know if I am eligible for it?

 A: The Pell grant is a federal grant awarded to undergraduate students based on financial need. (http://studentaid.ed.gov/types/grants-scholarships/pell).
 Eligibility is based on a student's financial need, cost of school attendance, and other factors.
 Please see your school's financial aid office to find out if you are eligible to receive this grant.